tautik/tautik/README.md

 **`Full-Stack Developer`**
 I am an independent full-stack developer with experience in the MERN stack and currently a student pursuing a B.Tech degree in Computer Science and Engineering.
 I am passionate about building my version of the digital world, one coding project at a time, with a focus on planning, design, and solving real-life problems with code.
 I am open to any new opportunities that may arise.

-- 📄 Know about my experiences [https://drive.google.com/file/d/1x18JKvkSiIs1orkh6kjpWCQp32zaixD-/view?usp=share_link](https://drive.google.com/file/d/1x18JKvkSiIs1orkh6kjpWCQp32zaixD-/view?usp=share_link)
+- 📄 Know about my experiences <a href="https://drive.google.com/file/d/1x18JKvkSiIs1orkh6kjpWCQp32zaixD-/view?usp=share_link" target="blank">Resume</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">